Cyb3r-Jak3/HAR_Analyzer/README.md

 ---

 HAR Analyzer is a utility/app that allows for easy visualization of HTTP Archive (HAR) Files.
-I typically do backend coding so the front end is a bit rusty and does not looks as clean as I would like.
+I typically do backend coding, so the front end is a bit rusty and does not look as clean as I would like.

 This project uses [haralyzer](https://github.com/haralyzer/haralyzer)